hertekconnect/api/README.md

+# Connect Link

-# Connect Link - the REST API for integrating your fire panel (BMI) to thirdparty software
+Connect link is the API for integrating your fire panel (BMI) to thirdparty software.

 Be sure to check out the [Wiki](https://github.com/hertekconnect/api/wiki) for more in depth documentation.